 As a feature in themselves, the sloping stripes cannot be easily seen when the flag is in flight, especially as they are partially obscured by the green disc at the centre.
 This central green circle is surrounded by green and white sections, all of which sit against green and white curvilinear stripes.
 Additionally the bustard overlaps the green disc, further reducing clarity & visibility.
 The arrangement is intrinsically very detailed, as can be seen in these various samples

-The flag thus lacks the essential simplicity advocated by the Flag Institute and others for creating an effective flag.
+The design thus lacks the essential simplicity advocated by the Flag Institute and others for creating an effective flag.

 Wiltshire’s county badge was an alternative potential source for development as a county flag.
 Occasionally such badges were devised for general use, formed from the principal themes and colours found in council arms.
-The badge, which was fashioned in 1967, depicts the bustard against the pattern of green and white stripes, although its very pictorial realisation would have required modification for effective use on a flag but evidently the idea of deploying it in this fashion occurred to someone, as seen here
+The badge, which was fashioned in 1967, depicts the bustard against the pattern of green and white stripes; ideally, its very pictorial realisation would have required modification for effective use on a flag but evidently the idea of deploying it in this fashion occurred to someone, as seen here

 On June 5th 2011, the new Wiltshire county day, following the flag’s raising by the local council on that date in 2007, the flag was raised at the Eland House Headquarters of the Department for Communities and Local Government, in London, by the department’s head Eric Pickles (below left) and Wiltshire MP Duncan Hames (below right).